lgmoneda/time-robust-forest/README.md

 #### Generating random segments from a timestamp column

-The user can define a maximum number of segments (`random_segments`) and the model will split the data using the time stamp information.
-In the following example, the model segments the data in 1, 2, 3...
-10 parts.
-For every estimator, it picks randomly one of the ten columns representing the `time_column` and use it.
+The user can define a maximum number of segments (`random_segments`), and the model will split the data using the time stamp information.
+In the following example, the model segments the data into 1, 2, 3, and 10 parts.
+For every estimator, it randomly picks one of the ten columns representing the `time_column` and uses it.
 In this case, the `time_column` should be the time stamp information.

 ```python
 from time_robust_forest.models import TimeForestClassifier